 The UK Spouse Visa Refusal Appeal Process

-At Gulbenkian Andonian Solicitors, we often represent and advise clients through the spouse visa appeal process.
-Immigration appeals for this particular visa route can take place when a spouse visa has been refused as a result of an out of country application through a British diplomatic mission, or an individual has been refused as a result of an in country application to the Home office.
+At Gulbenkian Andonian Solicitors, we often represent and advise clients through the spouse visa appeal process for this particular visa route which can be utilised when a spouse visa has been refused as a result of an out of country application through a British diplomatic mission, or an individual has been refused as a result of an in country application to the Home office.
 However, there are differences as to time limits for appeals and the presentation of evidence depending on whether the application was made abroad or in the UK.

 Why do Spouse Visa applications fail?